Elements of a Luau – Taro in Hawaiian Culture

 Taro leaves

-Taro originated in Asia and was brought to New Zealand, (Aotearoa in the Polynesian Maori language), where the early Polynesians adopted it and brought it along on their ocean voyages.
+Taro is one of the oldest cultivated crops in the world.
+It originated in Asia but was eventually brought to New Zealand, (Aotearoa in the Polynesian Maori language).
+The early Polynesians adopted it and brought it along on their ocean voyages.
 The plant was well suited for the tropical Polynesian islands, thriving near rivers and streams.

-One of the oldest cultivated crops in the world, taro became an important and sacred part of Hawaiian tradition.
+Taro became an important and sacred part of Hawaiian tradition.
 It was used as medicine and as a vital food source.
-How taro was farmed and where it grew dictated how and where the people lived.
+How taro was farmed and where it grew dictated how and where the Hawaiian people lived.
 Because taro requires a large amount of water to grow, Hawaiians established their living areas near the lo’i, pond fields where taro could be grown easily.
-At one point, much of the land in Waikiki was used to grow taro.
-How times have changed.
+At one point in time, much of the land in Waikiki was used to grow taro.

 Taro at a Luau